torturelabs/routerbkp/README.md

     .ssh/id_rsa > .ssh/id_rsa.sops` and then delete original key `rm .ssh/id_rsa`

 - Add your routers line-by-line to `routers.txt` list.
 I prefer to use DNS names rather IP addresses in form `router-N.location.mydomain.com`.
+Add `:<portnum>` if you have custom SSH ports for specific router.

 - Add keys and configuration to git repo `git add && git commit -m "Configure"`

-- Run `./addruser.sh` to add `routerbkp` and its ssh key to all routers
+- Run `./addruser.sh` to add `routerbkp` and its ssh key to all routers.
+Use `ADMIN` environment variable to specify different administrator account (by default used `admin`).

 - Run `./do_backup.sh` to make sure that everything will work automatically.
     Check `git log` to see commits with full routers configuration.